Time to say goodbye to your dog.

 It is important to understand what the body does when death occurs, it is never easy but we want you to be best prepared to witness the passing of your pet without unpleasant surprises.
 Consider taking some time off work to get over the event.
 Explain the situation to the receptionist when you make the appointment as you can often choose a quiet time for your visit to the surgery.

 Euthanasia is typically carried out by injecting an overdose of anaesthetic.
 This may be slightly uncomfortable and as with all anaesthetics, there is a brief feeling of dizziness while it takes effect, unconsciousness follows within seconds.
 Death occurs within a couple of minutes when the heart stops beating, it may take a little longer if the dog suffers with poor circulation but the vet will be with you the entire time to explain step by step.

 In the few minutes after death you may see reflex muscle movement and/or involuntary gasps, these are purely reflexes denoting that death has occurred.
 The eyes typically remain open and they may lose bladder control.

 The vast majority of pets will go quickly and peacefully with very little distress but even if complications arise, the process will still prevent further long term suffering if you were to leave the dog untreated.

-Is there any bereavement support or advice I can get?
 The Pet Bereavement Support Service is a telephone helpline and email service that offers such support to bereaved pet owners, through a national network of trained volunteer befrienders.

 Telephone: 0800 096 6606 (seven days a week 8.30am-8.30pm)